LuviKunG/unity-example-tweening/README.md

 1. Clone the repository:

    HTTPS:

    ```bash
    git clone https://github.com/LuviKunG/unity-example-tweening.git
    ```

    SSH:

    ```bash
    git clone git@github.com:LuviKunG/unity-example-tweening.git
    ```

 2. Open the project in Unity (tested with Unity version 6000.0 or later).
 3. Explore the example scenes in the `/Examples` folder to see different tweening techniques in action.

-## About

-Hello O'Yeah Sawasdee Krub,

-Thank you for your interest in this project.
-I created this example project for my students at [CMKL University](https://www.cmkl.ac.th/) as part of my "Prototype and Project Management" class.
-The goal of this project is to provide a hands-on learning experience for students to understand and implement tween animations in Unity.

-Feel free to explore this repository, study the code, and use it as a reference for your own projects.
-I hope this project helps you learn and inspires you to create amazing animations in Unity.

 ## License